ZeinabHamdy/SuperMarketProject/C++/README.md

  The employee enter his data and check the validate of ```id``` and  ```username``` to become unique data.
  <br><br>
  * Old user ( Log in ) : <br>
- The employee enter his data and heck if that data is already exist in the system ```can't be enter that employee without making sure that data is correct```.
+ The employee enter his data and check if that data is already exist in the system ```can't be enter that employee without making sure that data is correct```.

 ### ```Available options : ```
 * Add new products.